 Jiri to Everest Base Camp Trek

+Then Jiri to EBC trek will make sure that you do.
 This is a long trek to the Everest region.
 Here you will take small gains in altitude every day.
 This way, there is lesser chances of altitude sickness.
-This trek is possible for those who have close to 3 weeks of trekking days.

 Conclusion

 If you love peaceful trails and want a little thrill to you trekking January is the right month.
 The Everest Base Camp trek in January will definitely be rewarding.
+For further question and queries, please feel free to contact us.

 Want more information?
 Send us your query, and our experts will get back to you within 24 hrs.